spectrumone/online-shop-template/README.md

 1. run flower on a separate terminal: `celery -A myshop flower` (captures the terminal)

 ###To Do
-1. Generate PDF invoices dynamically
-2. Add CSS files for PDF generation to work
-3. Automated PDF invoice sending after purchase (currently not configured from `settings.py`)
 4. Create coupon system to apply discounts
 5. Adding internationalization to online shop
 6. Build product recommendation engine
+7. Automated Email sending should be at Celery
+8. Add heartbeat and Dead Man's Snitch to Celery
-7. Refactor app to use class based views instead
+9. Refactor app to use class based views instead
-8. Refactor for best practices
+10. Refactor for best practices